LorenzoSisti/TiNDER/README.md

 ## Git repository organization

 The `SabDAb_database_filtering.R` script takes as input the entire antibody-antigen complexes present in the Protein Data Bank and downloaded from SabDAb, renumbered according to the *Chothia* scheme.
+This script needs to be heavily revised, as the one effectively used for

 ### Antibody_antigen_interfaces_characterization